Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation

 \section{Real Data}

-We validate our proposed DRL approach using the Beijing PM2.5 Air Pollution data, initially analyzed by \citet{zhang2017cautionary} and publicly available at \url{https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data}.
-The dataset consists of PM2.5 concentration measurements from 2013 to 2016 at 12 nationally controlled air-quality monitoring sites in Beijing, along with meteorological covariates including temperature (TEMP), pressure (PRES), dew point temperature (DEWP), precipitation (RAIN), wind direction (WD), and wind speed (WSPM). \footnote{The wind direction variable (WD) is categorized into five groups: northwest (NW), northeast (NE), calm and variable (CV), southwest (SW), and southeast (SE).} For a given PM2.5 observational site (denoted as $s$), we represent the centralized logarithm transformed PM2.5 concentration at a particular hour $t$ in season $j$ of a specific year $l$ as $Y^{(l)}_{t}(j,s)$.
-The seasons are indexed as follows: 1 for spring (March to May), 2 for summer (June to August), 3 for autumn (September to November), and 4 for winter (December to February of the following year).
-We use $X^{(l)}_{t}(j,s)$ to denote the corresponding measurements of the six meteorological variables.
+We evaluate the proposed DRoL approach using the Beijing PM2.5 Air Pollution dataset, that was initially analyzed in \cite{zhang2017cautionary} \footnote{The data is publicly available at \url{https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data}}.
+This dataset contains PM2.5 concentration measurements collected from 2013 to 2016 at 12 nationally controlled air-quality monitoring sites in Beijing, along with various meteorological covariates, including temperature, pressure, dew point, precipitation, wind direction, and wind speed \footnote{ The wind direction variable is further categorized into five groups: northwest, northeast, calm and variable, southwest, and southeast.}.

-We first fix the monitoring site $s$ and season $j$ and train our proposed $\DRL$ algorithm and $\ERM$ using the data collected for years $l=2013, 2014,$ and $2015$, where the year denotes the group label $l$ in our analysis.
-We evaluate the performance of $\DRL$ and $\ERM$ using the data collected in 2016.
-We train the base prediction models using random forests with hyperparameters tuned by out-of-bag error.
-In our analysis, we consider all four seasons and specifically focus on four monitoring sites: ``Dingling''(located in the northwest), ``Huairou''(located in the northeast), ``Aotizhongxin'' and ``Dongsi''(both located centrally).
-For example, we train the prediction models using 2013-2015's spring data for the site ``Dingling" and evaluate their performance using the spring data of 2016 in ``Dingling".